ddiannak/ezrecipe/README.md

 # EZ-Recipe (Release 1.0 - 6/5/17)

+Important:
+- We used the Scrum methodology throughout our development process.
+- The relevant documents are in the "Docs" folder.
+- The final release documents, for CMPS 115, are located within the "Release 1.0" subfolder.

 This is a mobile application for Android enabled devices that enables users to input ingredients and view a list of recipes.
 These recipes are represented in the form of pictures, and the user can access the detailed information with the click of a button.
-User authentication is enabled through the use of Google's FireBase, where information regarding the inputted ingredients is stored.
+User authentication is enabled through Google's FireBase, where information regarding inputted ingredients is stored.

 List of Group Members:
 - Dianna Kwan | Product Owner